h20210157/G547/Project/Readme.md

 Summary

-The following project implements a driver communicating with the ADXL345 over the I2C protocol, reads its data register.
-Driver also facilitates the configuration of the range of the sensor reading using RANGE_SENSOR.
+Using IIO subsystems, I2C interfacing of ADXL345 is done.
+At probe function, memory allocation for IIO device is done and IIO device registration is done.
+At remove function, IIO device is unregistered and memory is freed.
+ADXL345 has 3 channels ie x,y,z axis data.
+The axis data is read from the register addresses 0x32, 0x34, 0x36 using read raw function.
+Register addresses are available in ADXL345 datasheet.
 The host used is the Raspberry Pi 3b+ model.